In 2021, tuition for full-time students at Kentucky Christian University was $21,530 a year.

-Kentucky Christian University is a private, religious institution, so it has the same tuition for residents of KY as it does for residents from other states.
+Kentucky Christian University is a private, religious institution, which means it has the same tuition for residents of KY as it does for residents from other states.

-Tuition at Kentucky Christian University is the same for all students.
+Tuition at Kentucky Christian University is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.